 Landmark Americana is a restaurant located next to the Daskalakis Athletic Center offering a variety of foods, outdoor seating, and occasionally live music.

-In fall 2013, coZara, Shake Shack, Zavino, and Joe Coffee will be opening under Chestnut Square, Drexel’s newest housing location, on Chestnut St.
+CoZara, Shake Shack, Zavino, and Joe's Coffee are the newest additions, openning in Chestnut Square, Drexel’s newest housing location, on Chestnut St.

 One of the easiest and cheapest ways to buy lunch is at one of the many food trucks located around the city, many on Drexel’s campus.
 These trucks offer an array of food, including vegetarian options, gourmet delights and ethnic choices from around the world.
 Many of the food trucks on campus are located on 33rd St next to Buckley Field and on Ludlow St behind the Main Building